Itsmmdoha/DOS_scammers/README.md

 1. Add the web site link on the url.json file.
 2. provide number of threads you wanna run ( defult is 100) and store url.json on the same directory as DOS.py
 3. Run the DOS.py file and done!

+But always remember, ddos-ing is illeagal and you should not use this tool against any legit sites and even if you do so, I'll not be the one to blame.